Research Library

 E.J.
 Wagenmakers Raoul Grasman Quentin F. Gronau Felix Schönbrodt

-How often do articles depend on suppression effects for their findings?
-How often do they disclose this fact?
-By suppression effects, we mean covariate-induced increases in effect sizes.
-Researchers generally scrutinize suppression effects as they want reassurance that researchers have...
+Lenz and Sahn examine how often research findings depend on suppression effects, or covariate-induced increases in effect sizes.
+Researchers generally scrutinize suppression effects as they want reassurance that researchers have a strong explanation for effect size increases, especially when the...
 Read More

 Gabriel Lenz Alexander Sahn